antwash/ios-learning/README.md

 ##Purpose
 Currently in the process of learning iOS app development using Apples Programming language swift.
-In the process of learning differnt material I will use this repo to upload the source code of different iOS mobile applications.
-I will be using different tools such as Google Firebase and Alamofire.
+In the process of learning different material and concepts.
+I will use this repo to upload the source code of different iOS mobile applications developed from my learning.
+Tools such as Google Firebase and Alamofire will be used for complexity.

 Feel free to contact me if you have questions: awashington251@gmail.com | fork the code | pull the code idc :smile: